zhijianglee/Fix-Simulator/README.md

    Please use one port for one fix session

+# Using FIX Server Simulator API endpoints

-# Using /send_message
+## Using /send_message

-1. You can use this to send fix message to connected client by passing in your desired tags in a json object form
+You can use this to send fix message to connected client by passing in your desired tags in a json object form

 ### These tags will be automatically added.
 Do not include them

-1. 49,17,37,52,60,34,10
+49,17,37,52,60,34,10
-2. Remember to include 9 with 0 length in your json request body.
-It will get recalculated again.

 # Known Bugs and Pull Requests are Welcomed